graalvm/graalvm-demos/compiler/java-stream-benchmark/README.md

 # Java Stream Benchmark

-This repository contains the code for a simple Java Stream benchmark designed to run on the [GraalVM JDK](http://graalvm.org) and the [Oracle JDK](https://www.oracle.com/java/technologies/downloads/).
+This demo contains the code for a simple Java Stream benchmark designed to run on the [GraalVM JDK](http://graalvm.org) and the [Oracle JDK](https://www.oracle.com/java/technologies/downloads/).
 ## Preparation

 1. Download and install the GraalVM JDK using [SDKMAN!](https://sdkman.io/).
 For other installation options, visit the [Downloads page](https://www.graalvm.org/downloads/).